 The preset options allow you to save your presets, delete presets (default presents cannot be deleted), import new presets and export your saved presets to share with your friends.
-Then enter a preset name, select the type of image that it is good for and then enter a description and click "OK".
-You can also select a second image category type that the preset is good for.

 Note that if the name you've entered is the same as a preset you've already defined then you will be asked if overwrite the previous one.